Delivery method: On campus (with the option to take certain courses via interactive video)

 Paramedic Program begins: Fall only

-EMT Course begins: Fall and Spring
+EMT Program begins: Fall and Spring

-Emergency Medical Technician Course (EMT)
+Emergency Medical Technician (EMT)

-EMTs, AEMTs and Paramedics often work with police officers, firefighters, nurses and doctors.
+EMTs and Paramedics often work with police officers, firefighters, nurses and doctors.
 They may be out in any weather and have irregular hours.
 Work is physically strenuous and can be stressful.
 Potential students must be emotionally stable, able to lift and carry heavy loads, and have good dexterity, eyesight, and accurate color vision.